-1. Register for classes that are specific to the area.
+Register for classes that are specific to the location.

-If you have the ability to pick which classes you’d like to take, it is beneficial to take a class that has to do with the general area.
-Taking a class that is specific to the region is a special experience in itself.
+If you have the ability to pick which classes you’d like to take, taking a class that is specific to the area where you are can enhance your experience in your host city.
 You learn much more about where you are living, the history there, and the people who live within the city.
-It’s also likely that you will better understand the art that you pass, the geological history of the mountains nearby, or the dialect of your local area.
-There may even be “field trips” to visit where moments in history occurred or to collect field samples.
-Taking a class that is specific to the area where you are can enhance your experience in your host city.
+It’s also likely that you will better understand the art that you pass, the geological history of the mountains nearby, or the local dialect.
+There may also be opportunities to visit where moments in history occurred or to collect field samples.

 We all have to graduate at some point and you’re paying tuition for the classes you take abroad.
 Take these classes just as seriously as you would if they were at home.
-Spend time completing problem sets, finishing reading assignments, or formulating topics for class discussions.
 It can be very easy feel like exploring is more important than your assignments.
 And while adventure is out there, it will still be out there when you finish writing your paper or studying for your quiz the next day.
 Having your courses from abroad boost your GPA isn’t a bad perk, either!

 “But I’m nowhere near fluent!”
 That's ok!
 Even if you take a class where you learn the language, practicing the colloquialisms and keeping up the language while you’re there can only help your stay.
 If you know the language, but are not fluent, most universities will offer courses that are taught in both English as well as the native language, to offer a more basic and comfortable environment than a class that native speakers would take.